Ro Tirzepatide Pricing at a Glance

 Who Should Choose Ro for Tirzepatide vs. Luma Health

-The choice between Ro and Luma Health for tirzepatide comes down to two primary factors: insurance status and pricing structure preferences.
+The choice between Ro and Luma Health for tirzepatide now comes down primarily to insurance status, since Ro no longer offers a compounded cash-pay option.

 Choose Ro for tirzepatide if: You have commercial insurance and want Ro's insurance coordination support for brand-name Zepbound.
 If prior authorization is approved, the Lilly Savings Card can reduce your out-of-pocket cost to $25/month for brand-name Zepbound — potentially far less than any compounded alternative.
 Ro's insurance navigation capability for the brand-name pathway is its strongest differentiator for tirzepatide patients specifically.

-Choose Luma Health for tirzepatide if: You are paying cash and want the most predictable, flat-rate tirzepatide cost across the full treatment course.
+Choose Luma Health for tirzepatide if: You don't have commercial insurance covering Zepbound, or you want a guaranteed cash-pay price with no prior authorization wait.
 Luma Health's $297/month flat includes all dose tiers from 2.5 mg to 15 mg, all consultations, dose adjustments, and free shipping — with no commitment requirement and a publicly verifiable pharmacy (VialsRX, TX #35264).
-For cash-pay patients, Luma Health's pricing at maintenance doses is consistently lower than Ro's dose-dependent pricing and eliminates the uncertainty of escalating costs as doses increase.
+Since Ro no longer accepts new compounded tirzepatide patients, Luma Health is the direct cash-pay alternative.

-Yes, based on the clinical evidence — tirzepatide produces meaningfully more weight loss than semaglutide.
+Based on the clinical evidence, tirzepatide has demonstrated greater average weight loss than semaglutide.
 SURMOUNT-1 demonstrated 20.9% average weight loss at 15 mg (vs. 14.9% for semaglutide in STEP 1).
-SURMOUNT-5 directly compared the two and found tirzepatide produced approximately 20% more weight loss in head-to-head comparison.
+A head-to-head SURMOUNT trial directly compared the two and found tirzepatide produced greater weight loss.
 However, both medications are effective, individual responses vary, and tirzepatide's higher average efficacy does not mean it is the right choice for every patient.
-Contraindications, tolerability, and access are all relevant factors.
 Discuss with your prescribing provider whether tirzepatide or semaglutide is the better starting point for your specific situation.

 References